"My Fair Teenager"

 What You Need To Know:

-Light moral worldview of accepting others & friendship; 4 obscenities, 14 profanities, 20 vulgarities, & some sexual humor; mild violence including shoving; upper male nudity (once in sexual context); foreplay in underwear & frequent sexual innuendo; smoking; underage drinking & alcohol abuse; and, miscellaneous immorality including betting, insensitive teasing, mild disrespect toward parents (one scene), & lying.
+(B, LL, V, S, N, AA, D, M) Light moral worldview of accepting others and friendship; four obscenities, 14 profanities, 20 vulgarities, and some sexual humor; mild violence including shoving; foreplay in underwear and frequent sexual innuendo; upper male nudity (once in sexual context); underage drinking and alcohol abuse; smoking but no drugs; and, miscellaneous immorality includes betting, insensitive teasing, mild disrespect toward parents in one scene, and lying.

 SHE’S ALL THAT is sort of a poor man’s John Hughes movie.
 During the 1980s, Mr. Hughes made several “teen” movies that appealed to adults as well as their adolescent target audience.
 These movies featured sympathetic main characters (often played by Molly Ringwald) mired in typical teenage traumas and surrounded by endearingly quirky peers.
 The writing was witty and fast-paced.

 SHE’S ALL THAT is similar in that its main characters are likable, normal teenagers facing problems that many people all face at that age, while several eccentric characters add humor and originality.
 Regrettably, however, the movie’s screenplay pales in comparison to Hughes’ funny scripts.
 The plot is formulaic and predictable, and no classic one-liners will emerge from this film, as they did from Hughes’ movies.